If you want to improve your ability to visualize, think clearly and remember more, proper image streaming is important.

 In other words, if someone mentions a suspense novel, then I will think about a movie in the genre and an actor like Harrison Ford.
 The image streaming resulting from this simple practice has been tremendous for feeling more connected in conversations and remembering more about them.

-At the end of the day, streaming imagery with a goal works a lot better.
+At the end of the day, bringing your efforts with streaming imagery together with a specific goal works a lot better.

 And as I tell many people who ask me about this kind of visualization, the Memory Palace technique is one of the best ways to combine a goal with image streaming.